tetracionist/dlsync/README.md

 For example if you have a view named `SAMPLE_VIEW` in schema `MY_SCHEMA` in database `MY_DATABASE`, then the script file should be named `SAMPLE_VIEW.SQL` and should be placed in the directory `[scripts_root]/main/MY_DATABASE/MY_SCHEMA/VIEWS/SAMPLE_VIEW.SQL`.
 The structure and content of the scripts will defer based on the type of script.
 This tool categorizes script in to 2 types named State script and Migration script.
 #### 1. State Script
-This type of script is used for object types of Views, UDF, Stored Procedure and File formats.
+This type of script is used for object types of Views, UDF, Stored Procedure, File formats and Pipes.
 In this type of script you define the current state(desired state) of the object.
 When a change is made to the script, DLSync replaces the current object with the updated definition.
 These types of scripts must always have `create or replace` statement.
 Every time you make a change to the script DLSync will replace the object with the new definition.